pktgen/fgen/docs/guides/prog_guide/idlemgr.rst

 ----------------------

 How to use idlemgr for any type of file descriptor, but normally we use it for AF_XDP sockets.
-The code is taken from the cndpfwd example and you can look at that file for more details.
+The code is taken from the fgenfwd example and you can look at that file for more details.

 A thread needs to call idlemgr_create()